knowit/react-workshop/tasks.md

 You will have to add columns for each value in the Product, e.g. product.name.
 This can be done in the `<Product/>` component in `ProductList.js`.

-Hint: If you look at the props `ProductList.js` is receiving, you should notice that it needs a prop named products.
-This can be found in `this.state.products` in `Products.js`.
+Hint: If you look at the props `ProductList.js` is receiving, you should notice that it needs a prop named products. `Products.js` has a `products` variable given by `useState`.

 ## Task 3